Sharky's Machine: Plot

-Billy Score, in a drugged and agitated state, shoots and kills Victor after the two argue.
+Billy Score, in a drugged and agitated state, shoots and kills Victor after the two bicker.
 Almost immediately Sharky and other police officers arrive at the penthouse apartment in an attempt to catch Billy.
-He is pursued through the upper floors of the Westin, where like a ghostly apparition he appears and disappears, killing Papa and seriously wounding Arch in a dual shootout where Billy is seriously wounded but is able to get back up again.
-Billy flees to a part of the building that is under construction where Sharky ultimately finds him.
-Vowing to kill himself rather than give the police the satisfaction Billy is ultimately gunned down by Sharky, crashes through a window and plummets to his death.
+He is pursued through the upper floors of the Westin, where like a ghostly apparition he appears and disappears, killing Papa and seriously wounding Arch in a dual shootout in which Billy is seriously wounded but is able to get back up again.
+Billy flees to a section of the building that is under construction where Sharky ultimately finds him.
+Vowing to kill himself rather than give the police the satisfaction Billy is ultimately gunned down by Sharky, crashes through a window and plummets to his death on the street.
 In the end Sharky is seen pushing Dominoe on a tire swing at his childhood home, where the two look very happy together.